kojiishi/monitor-input-rs/README.md

 Note that a display monitor may be listed twice.
 This happens when there are multiple ways to find display monitors, such as by the OS API and by the display driver APIs.
+The `Backend` field indicates how it was found.
 The `-b` option can filter display monitors by the backend name.